shopware/docs/products/extensions/b2b-suite/guides/storefront/ajax-panel.md

  <a [...] data-target="foreign">Open in another component</a>
 ```

-## Ajax Panel Plugins
+## Ajax panel plugins

-The B2B-Suite comes with a whole library of simple helper plugins to add behaviour the ajax panels.
+The B2B-Suite comes with a library of simple helper plugins to add behavior to the ajax panels.

 ![image](/.gitbook/assets/ajax-panel-structure.svg)

 As you can see, there is the `AjaxPanelPluginLoader` responsible for initializing and reinitializing plugins inside b2b-panels.
-Let's take our last example and extend it with a form plugin.
+Let's take our last example and extend it with a form plugin:

 ```html
 <div